 Music does bring us joy.
 We listen to it, sing it, perform it, stand in awe of it.
 Whether we are musicians or not, there is a place in our hearts for music.
 The holidays are no different.
 I love using music in many ways during the holidays: as we decorate our tree I like to play my favorite Glenn Miller Christmas CD, In the Christmas Mood, as we tidy up the house the kids love some of those traditional Christmas sing-along songs.
-In the classroom, I keep my Charlie Brown Christmas CD handy as it has beautiful, relaxing jazz piano music featuring the Vince Guaraldi trio and at home, late at night as I bake cookies or wrap presents, I turn to my favorite hard rock music to keep me going!
+In the classroom, I keep my Charlie Brown Christmas CD handy as it has beautiful, relaxing jazz piano music featuring the Vince Guaraldi trio and at home, late at night as I bake cookies or wrap presents, I turn to my favorite hard rock music to keep me going! (ok… That’s not holiday music, but it’s totally necessary for me at Christmastime!)

 What is it about music?
 It’s the creation of atmosphere, the expression of joy and the celebration of our culture.
 What would this season be without it?
 Even if you can’t stand the music as a whole, there is usually that one song that just hits the spot.
 For me, it’s O Holy Night and the instrumental version of Sleigh Ride: two completely different feelings that come alive during the season.
 (To hear these and other great holiday songs, scroll to the end of this post.)